 lispx-proxy (Lisp Execution Proxy) is a yet another Lisp application launcher, written in C++ and designed for use primarily on Windows, but *nix port with limited functionality is also available.
 Although it's intended to be used mainly with Lisp Cabinet (if you have the recent version of Lisp Cabinet installed, you already have lispx-proxy), standalone use is also possible.
-Moreover, lispx-proxy allows to create relatively complex cross platform executable source code distributions, which require zero configuration to run.
+Moreover, lispx-proxy allows to create relatively complex cross platform executable source code distributions, which require zero configuration to run (see a video).

 Because of restricted Windows default command processor abilities it's hard to create such scripting tools as cl-launch with Windows command processor language.
 The most obvious solution of this problem is to create a tool which relies mostly on metadata and predefined filesystem structure rather than scripting.

 lispx-proxy incorporates this approach and also is aimed to be more than a script launching tool.
 It mimics cross platform Java/JAR packaged application distribution paradigm for Lisp and integrates itself into the Windows GUI shell, so it's possible to launch lispx-proxy executable source distributions as regular Windows applications.
 But lispx-proxy distributions should not be considered as a replacement for native compiled Lisp programs. lispx-proxy is intended to be used merely as a convenience tool, only when it's appropriate.

 Examples of lispx-proxy scripts and executable source distributions could be downloaded separately at the project's sourceforge download group.